guaka/pywikibot-extras/README.md

 sync.py
 -------

-sync.py is can synchronize specific namespaces on several wikis.
+sync.py can synchronize specific namespaces on several wikis.

 See `sync.py --help` for some options.